 -

-Residents must follow water restrictions and financial benefits for using water-efficient landscape practices.
+Residents must comply with water restrictions and receive financial incentives for using water-efficient landscaping practices.

 -

-Water leak detection programs should offer financial benefits to residents for efficient home fixtures and provide leak reporting services to the community.
+Water leak detection programs should offer residents financial incentives for installing efficient home fixtures and provide leak-reporting services to the community.

 The EPA WaterSense Program provides home water conservation tips for public access.